NikChhillar/SyncSketch/README.md

 2. Follow the installation instructions for both the frontend and backend.
 3. Start collaborating!
 Open the app in your browser and invite team members to join your collaborative whiteboard session.

+## Deployment
+- Frontend: The frontend is deployed on Vercel.
+- Backend: The backend is deployed on Render.

 ## Contributing

 We welcome contributions!
 If you have ideas for new features, improvements, or bug fixes, feel free to open an issue or submit a pull request.